DENTAL CARE AND ORAL HYGIENE In Eagan, MN

 Veneers are a covering placed over the outside of the tooth.
 The procedure can be done either direct or indirect.

-The direct method usually involves placing composite resin on the outside of the tooth using bonding agent to secure it.
+The direct method usually involves placing composite resin on the outside of the tooth using a bonding agent to secure it.
 The direct method is usually referred to as bonding.

 The indirect technique is more involved, usually requiring two appointments as the veneers will be fabricated at a dental laboratory.
 In the first appointment the teeth are prepared, impressions taken, and the teeth are given a temporary covering.
 Once the veneers are back from the laboratory, the temporaries are removed and the veneers are bonded directly to the teeth.
 The veneers are usually made of porcelain or pressed ceramic and are very aesthetic.